Future-House/aviary/packages/litqa/README.md

 LitQA2 environment implemented with aviary, allowing agents to perform question answering on the LitQA dataset.

-LitQA is a is a dataset composed from 50 multiple-choice questions from recent literature.
+LitQA (now legacy) is a dataset composed from 50 multiple-choice questions from recent literature.
 It is designed to test the LLM's the ability to retrieve information outside of the pre-training corpus.
 To ensure the questions are not in the pre-training corpus, the questions were collected from scientific papers published after September 2021 -- cut-off date of GPT-4's training data.